Water Chemistry Water Chemistry — How Long After Adding Calcium Hardness Can You Swim?

 Step-by-Step Safety Protocol

 2. Calculate required calcium chloride amount.
-Typically, 1.25 pounds of calcium chloride dihydrate raises calcium hardness by 10 ppm in 10,000 gallons of water.
+For a handy reference, use our all-in-one pool calculator.
+Alternatively, you can do it by hand: typically, 1.25 pounds of calcium chloride dihydrate raises calcium hardness by 10 ppm in 10,000 gallons of water.

 3. Add calcium hardness increaser slowly while walking around the pool perimeter, broadcasting evenly across the water surface.
 Never dump in one location.